Ilse Staiger: Early life and BDM career

 She was born in Württemberg in 1915.
 She joined the BDM in 1934 and was employed full-time in the Hitler Youth district Württemberg–Schwaben from 1937, ultimately holding the rank of Hauptmädelführerin.
-She joined the NSDAP in 1938.
+She joined the Nazi Party (NSDAP) in 1938.

 SS-Helferinnenkorps

 In April 1943 Staiger was assigned to the Reichsschule-SS at Oberehnheim (Obernai, Alsace) as acting Heimleiterin (home director), filling in for an ill incumbent.
 In the autumn of 1943 she was transferred to Berlin and appointed Reichsbeauftragte in the SS-Helferinnenkorps, initially on the staff of the Chef des Fernmeldewesens and, from mid-1944, at the SS-Hauptamt.

-The remit of the Reichsbeauftragte encompassed the "feminine" welfare and supervision of SS-Helferinnen: safeguarding conditions in local billets, ensuring that duty and housing regulations were followed, and addressing matters such as night work, accommodation access rules, and the future arrangements of pregnant personnel. **Authority and scope were laid down in a Dienstanweisung of 11 July 1944**, which expressly empowered the office to conduct inspections, consult personnel files, and obtain travel orders as needed, and provided that the Reichsbeauftragte reported to the SS leadership via the Chief of SS Signals (Chef des Fernmeldewesens).
+The remit of the Reichsbeauftragte encompassed the "feminine" welfare and supervision of SS-Helferinnen: safeguarding conditions in local billets, ensuring that duty and housing regulations were followed, and addressing matters such as night work, accommodation access rules, and the future arrangements of pregnant personnel.
+Authority and scope were laid down in a Dienstanweisung of 11 July 1944, which expressly empowered the office to conduct inspections, consult personnel files, and obtain travel orders as needed, and provided that the Reichsbeauftragte reported to the SS leadership via the Chief of SS Signals (Chef des Fernmeldewesens).
 On 14 September 1944 Staiger received a deputy (identified in sources as "Ilse B."), likewise a former full-time BDM leader.

 According to her post-war testimony, Staiger was briefly taken prisoner near the German–French border in January 1945 and exchanged via Switzerland, reporting back to her office in Berlin in late March 1945.
 During her absence in March 1945, her deputy temporarily acted as Reichsbeauftragte.

 Staiger was awarded the Silberspange für SS-Helferinnen, the silver clasp for SS-Helferinnen, for "good service" on 30 January 1944; the award register lists clasp no. 135.

 A planned successor to her office was Julia op ten Noort (selected in December 1944), who was never installed.
 The office (Dienststelle der Reichsbeauftragten) was in Berlin; the post itself was newly created in autumn 1943.